Event Sourcing in PHP

 Haven’t found what you’re looking for?
 Contact us

 Events committed in concurrent transactions can be re-ordered relative to their commit timestamps — a transaction that started earlier may commit later.
 Without gap detection, the projection reads the visible event with the higher position, advances its cursor past the gap, and silently skips the event that committed later.
-Ecotone's GapAwarePosition tracks the gap and waits for it to close (or fills it) before advancing — so concurrent-commit events are never silently dropped.
-Spatie and EventSauce don't ship gap detection; Patchlevel makes it opt-in.
+Ecotone's GapAwarePosition records the gap and keeps advancing on the visible events without blocking concurrent writes; when the missing event becomes visible the projection applies it then — so concurrent-commit events are never silently dropped, and concurrent access is never blocked.

 Be part of the change with EcotoneCurve